DoctorKhan/The-Cosmic-Game-Book/src/95_archive/55_morality_trellis_cage.md

-# Chapter: Morality, Trellis, and the Cage — Navigating the Cosmic Game
+# Chapter 30: Chapter: Morality, Trellis, and the Cage — Navigating the Cosmic Game

 ## The Trellis and the Cage: A Metaphor for Governance and Growth

 In the Cosmic Game framework, the trellis is the ideal form of governance and social order.
 Like the wooden lattice that supports a grapevine, the trellis provides structure, stability, and protection.
 Its purpose is not to judge or constrain, but to create the conditions for healthy, upward growth.
 The trellis is flexible enough to accommodate the vine’s natural tendencies, yet strong enough to prevent collapse and chaos.
 In society, this means laws and rules that create safety, predictability, and the freedom to pursue higher purposes—spiritual, creative, or communal.

 **Key features of the trellis:**

 - Supports growth without dictating its exact shape
 - Prevents harm and disorder
 - Frees energy for higher pursuits